 In order to flush out water weight and cleanse her system, Megan Fox throws back shots of apple cider vinegar.
 Yum, right?
-Moreover, the actress has also been known to practice a program based on the book
+Moreover, the actress has also been known to practice a program based on the book The 5-Factor Diet

 by Harley Pasternak, which consists of making five-ingredient meals in less than five minutes.

 Posh Spice just may be the perfect pH.
 Victoria Beckham raves about the alkaline diet, a meal plan aimed at keeping your body's pH between 7.35 and 7.45.
 Essentially, to be alkaline-friendly you follow an 80/20 rule of more vegetables and less grains and proteins, though to truly know your pH balance you must complete a urine test.